 Completed: August 2017

-The land at the former Fencedyke Primary School has been used to deliver new affordable homes incorporating homes for people with specific needs including wheelchair liveable properties and amenity bungalows.
+The land at the former Fencedyke Primary School has been used to deliver affordable homes incorporating homes for people with specific needs including wheelchair liveable properties and amenity bungalows.

-The homes have been designed based on a historic street formation – traditional in the Irvine area.
+The homes have been designed based on a historic street formation, traditional in the Irvine area.

 Vennel Gardens, Irvine